Fight Period Pain With The Right Types of Fats

 Just remember, a holistic approach to reducing period pain is key which incorporates improvements in both your dietary & lifestyle habits.

-If you want to empower yourself with more knowledge & strategies about how to upgrade your hormonal health for better periods come join my 4 week live course Master Your Cycle.
+If you want to empower yourself with more knowledge & strategies about how to upgrade your hormonal health for better periods, balanced moods & more energy join the 28 Day Hormone Reset now.

 Supplementing omega-3 fatty acids for period pain relief